-- 7.B: Integrate reflective practices and critical perspectives on personal performance, including goal setting Level 3 and 4. - 7.C: Engage in continuous learning and improvement through involvement in professional development, advocacy and leadership opportunities Level 3 and 4.
+7.B: Integrate reflective practices and critical perspectives on personal performance, including goal setting - Level 3 and 4.

+7.C: Engage in continuous learning and improvement through involvement in professional development, advocacy and leadership opportunities - Level 3 and 4.

 - a.
-Refresh knowledge of the Myers-Briggs Type Instrument (MBTI) and the 8 psychological preferences. - b.
-Analyze the results of the MBTI Assessment as relate them to workstyle, leadership style, communication, and the core competencies of afterschool professionals.
+Recall the Myers-Briggs Type Instrument (MBTI) and the eight psychological preferences. - b.
+Examine the results of the MBTI Assessment as they relate to work style, leadership style, communication and the core competencies for afterschool professionals. - c.
+Implement a suite of tools and strategies through a Personal Leadership Plan.